Canoe Tripping in Wabakimi

 Km 74 Campsite #3 on an island in the Allanwater River Bay inlet to Wabakimi Lake.

 Km 85.5 First set of rapids out of River Bay leading into Kenoji Lake.
 First a set of swifts then an 845 m portage on the left.
-I can’t recall if we portage this one or the next 2 (292m & 343m – also on the left) for that matter.
+I can’t recall if we portaged this one or the next 2 (292m & 343m – also on the left) for that matter.
+We may have paddled right down.

 Km 89 Did not portage the last bit into Kenoji Lake proper – on the maps it was indicated as a series of swifts but didn’t see anything swift about it.
 Could be a seasonal thing- early September as opposed to mid-June.